 First, get your ticket

-After checking what sports are on at MSG and chosen your game, you’ll have a decision to make about where to sit.
+After you’ve checked what sports are on at MSG and chosen your game, you’ll have a decision to make about where to sit.

 – Section 214 is the best value for money

 – Try to avoid being behind the goals/rings at either end

 – Get into the 100’s section if you don’t mind spending a bit more money

 It has already been mentioned a million times before – but you’d be hard pressed to find a bad place to sit at MSG.
 So these tips are all relative.